tbp-code/General-Repository/CodeTricks.md

 Radford Neal [pointed this out](http://radfordneal.wordpress.com/2010/08/19/speeding-up-parentheses-and-lots-more-in-r/) in  R-2.11.1, try testing in R 2.14.1 first.

+Also, although many matrix operations can be performed on `data.frame`, they are _much_ faster when performed on `matrix` data types[^dfmat].

+[^dfmat]: need a small example of this

 ## Compiling code

-As of R2.13, the `complile` package lets you compile code into byte for faster processing.
+As of `R` 2.13, the `compiler` package lets you compile code into byte for faster processing.
 The basic syntax is:

 `compiled.function <- cmpfun(orig.function)`